Sighting a tiger in the wild is a lifetime experience that leaves you trying extra

 Lucky sighting

-We had been to almost 10 tiger and flora and fauna sanctuaries.
+We had been to almost ten tiger and flora and fauna sanctuaries.
 On every visit, we tell ourselves that the go-to is not pretty much sighting a tiger and that there are other animals and birds.

 But finally, it’s miles the tiger you need to see.